-from the run-for-your-lives dept
+from the featuring-scary-logos,-acronyms-and-third-party-money-services dept

 It was only a matter of time before this happened.
 The latest government agency to have its name and logo splashed across some clumsy ransomware is none other than everyone's least favorite intelligence agency, the NSA.
 This ransomware specifically mentions the NSA's preferred web data harvester and interceptor, PRISM, in its shake down of users who snag the triplines of malware-infested websites. (via)